 Intriguingly it seems that research into the whole area of fluoride’s impact on health is fraught with hostility, making it impossible to have a reasonable discussion on this issue.
 What’s a concerned person to do?
 Well you’ve a few options;

 - Take a view that fluoridation is not something you’re going to worry about and do nothing

 - Buy bottled spring or natural mineral water.

 - Install a water filter that removed fluoride

 I’ve had a quick look into water filters that remove fluoride and there appears to be quite a bit of confusion over whether the filters only remove naturally occurring fluoride or the type that’s added to our municipal water supply.
 I contacted four and each told me that they can provide filters that remove fluoride that’s been added.
 Here they are, in no particular order of preference

 Also here’s a very thorough analysis of the sustainability of various types of water filters, albeit from an American perspective.

 One of the other concerns with our tap water relates to lead leaching in from pipes.
 This appears to be predominately an urban issue and is down to the type of pipes used to connect homes to the main water supply.
 If you’re worried you can undertake a simple and inexpensive test to confirm the existence or absence of lead in your water pipes.
 Unfortunately if you do find it in your pipes there is some financial assistance to replace them.
 If you earn under €75,000 there are two types of grants, but even if you earn over this amount you may still be get a tax credit for the work under the HRI scheme.
 More information on financial assistance available here.

 Sorry, if I’ve made your head ache a bit.
-I started out this blog post hoping to provide clarity and certainty, but life doesn’t go that way sometimes, and neither does this blog!
+I started out this article hoping to provide clarity and certainty, but life doesn’t go that way sometimes, and neither does this website!